andykent/river-js/README.md

 ------------
 * syntax checking is pretty much non existent so doing silly things can cause silly errors
 * Having clauses only work with aliased columns not in place aggregation functions
-* JOINs are currently limited to LEFT INNER JOINs over unbounded sources
+* JOINs are currently limited to INNER only.

 Optimisations